ethanlim05/CW/README.md

 - Fixed fullscreen mode: Implemented proper fullscreen functionality that scales the game board appropriately.
 - Fixed tile positioning: Resolved issues where number boxes were appearing outside the grid boundaries.
 - Fixed text centering: Corrected problems where numbers were jumping outside their tiles during animations.
+- Fixed unused method warnings in EndGame.java: Refactored the EndGame class to properly integrate with the game flow and eliminated the unused endGameShow method warning.
+- Fixed unused return values in GameView.java: Modified the move methods (moveUp, moveDown, moveLeft, moveRight) to return void instead of boolean, eliminating warnings about unused return values.
 - Code warnings: Fixed all code warnings related to unused fields, methods, imports, and variables.

 ## General Features